yoeven/react-native-multiselect-sortable-flatlist/README.md

-# React Native Multiselect Sortable FlatList
+﻿# React Native Multiselect Sortable FlatList

-React Native FlatList with the ability to sort and select the list items.
+> A React Native FlatList that is sortable with the ability to select multiple list items.

 <img src="https://i.imgur.com/4DvHoXY.gif" width="350" />